goldener-data/goldener/README.md

 2. Update the version `vX.Y.Z` in `pyproject.toml`
 3. Commit the changes with a message like `release vX.Y.Z`
 4. Merge the branch into `main`
-5. trigger a new release on GitHub with the tag `vX.Y.Z`
+5. Trigger a new release on GitHub with the tag `vX.Y.Z`